Who is responsible for conducting the spot check for the passenger life vest during preflight on the limited over water ERJ?

 Prepare for the Envoy General Emergency KV Exam.
 Study with flashcards and multiple-choice questions, each coming with hints and detailed explanations.
 Get ready to ace the exam!

-The responsibility for conducting the spot check for the passenger life vest during preflight on a limited over-water ERJ falls to both flight attendants.
-This dual responsibility ensures that safety equipment is thoroughly checked and ready for use, as both flight attendants are trained and familiar with emergency procedures and safety protocols.
+The responsibility for conducting the spot check for the passenger life vests during preflight on a limited overwater ERJ flight lies with both flight attendants.
+This is an essential safety protocol to ensure that all safety equipment is in place and functional before takeoff, especially on flights that may involve water landings.

 Subscribe